 Corteva's compensation philosophy is to provide pay for performance in support of our long-term business objectives, as well as the achievement of annual targets.
-Corteva has been focused on growing its business as a pure-play agricultural company leveraging differentiated, world-leading innovation capabilities to provide best-in-class germplasm and traits in its seed segment, creating many new products from an innovative pipeline such as QromeTM corn trait, RinskorTM, Arylex[TM] and the Enlist[TM] soybean trait, and increasing our emphasis on higher-margin patented & differentiated products in our crop protection segment.
-In 2021, Corteva delivered more than \$870 million in sales for its EnlistTM system during 2021, nearly double its 2020 performance.
-In crop protection, Corteva sales of new products were up \$450 million versus 2020, an increase of more than 40%.
-Corteva continued to strengthen this new and differentiated crop protection product portfolio globally with 220 registration approvals spanning 27 active ingredients in 66 countries.
+Corteva has been focused on growing its business as a pure-play agricultural company leveraging differentiated, world-leading innovation capabilities to provide best-in-class germplasm and traits in its seed segment, creating many new products from an innovative pipeline such as Qrome[TM] corn trait, Rinskor[TM], Arylex[TM] and the Enlist[TM] soybean trait, and increasing our emphasis on higher-margin patented & differentiated products in our crop protection segment.
+In our seed segment, Enlist[TM] E3 soybeans reached about 45% penetration in the U.S. for 2022, while in the crop protection segment new product sales reached over \$1.9 billion for the full year, an increase of more than 30% over prior year.
+Corteva continued to strengthen the sustainability of its new and differentiated crop protection product portfolio globally during 2022 with 165 new registrations of new products and 90% of its new products meeting Corteva's sustainable innovation criteria.

-The COVID-19 pandemic continued to make 2021 a year of societal and economic disruption globally.
+The Russia-Ukraine conflict made 2022 another year of societal and economic disruption globally.
 Despite these challenges, Corteva minimized the impact of supply chain disruptions allowing Corteva to exceed its financial targets, while it continued to operate in a manner that kept our employees, customers and communities safe.
-Underpinning Corteva's progress was strong organic revenue growth for 2021, with gains across both its business segments and across all regions.
-Despite market volatility and disruptions, Corteva responded and continued to capture the value of its technology in a manner that more than offset headwinds from market-driven cost inflation for inputs and logistics, and teams delivered \$250 million in cost savings from productivity initiatives contributing to Corteva's margin expansion and an over 23% year-over-year increase in Adjusted EBITDA.
-This strong performance allowed Corteva to deliver more than \$1.3 billion to stockholders via dividends and share repurchases, and its strong capital allocation has resulted in the completion of its 2019 \$1 billion share repurchase program.
+Underpinning Corteva's progress was strong net sales growth for 2022, with gains across both its business segments and across all regions.
+Despite market volatility and disruptions, Corteva responded and continued to capture the value of its technology in a manner that more than offset headwinds from market-driven cost inflation for inputs and logistics, and teams delivered approximately \$250 million in cost savings from productivity initiatives contributing to Corteva's margin expansion and an over 41% year-over-year increase in Operating EBITDA.
+This strong performance and balanced capital allocation strategy allowed Corteva to deliver more than \$1.4 billion to stockholders via dividends and share repurchases, while still making significant investments in sustainable innovation, like biological products, and other capital projects to secure the Company's future growth.

 Last year, our say-on-pay proposal received the support of approximately 94% of votes cast - a significant indication that our stockholders support our compensation philosophy and programs.
-While we were encouraged by the significant level of support, we continued with stockholder outreach efforts in 2021, and plan to accelerate our effort during 2022, allowing our investors the opportunity to engage with Corteva's new leadership.
-In meetings with our directors, stockholders also have the opportunity to speak to independent directors without members of management present.
+While we were encouraged by the significant level of support, we continued with stockholder outreach efforts in 2022, and plan to continue these efforts during 2023, allowing our investors the opportunity to engage with Corteva's new leadership.
+In meetings with our directors, stockholders may also have the opportunity to speak to independent directors without members of management present.
 These meetings included institutional investor executives, governance leads, and portfolio managers, among others.
-We solicited feedback from stockholders regarding their views on our business strategy, corporate governance policies, sustainability initiatives, and human capital management and compensation practices.
+We solicited feedback from stockholders regarding their views on our business strategy, corporate governance policies, sustainability initiatives, greenhouse gas emissions, and human capital management and compensation practices.
 The Board welcomed these opportunities to discuss our compensation program with stockholders and took that feedback into consideration as we continued to evolve our compensation program and other governance policies.